tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 var Local *Location = &localLoc
 ```

 If this address is nil, as we mentioned, the UTC location is returned.
-Otherwise, the code attempts to setup the package-level `localLoc` variable by using the `sync.Once` primitive the first time that location information is needed.
+Otherwise, the code attempts to set up the package-level `localLoc` variable by using the `sync.Once` primitive the first time that location information is needed.

 ```go
 // localLoc is separate so that initLocal can initialize